-In Paul’s day idol worship (1:23) was a common indication of rejection of God.
-Today it takes different forms, such as worshiping sport or music or film stars, or worshiping one’s own possessions.
+In Paul’s day, idol worship (Rom 1:23) was a common indication of rejection of God.
+Today it takes different forms, such as worshiping sport or music or film stars or worshiping one’s own possessions.
 One’s idol is whatever has the highest place of admiration in the mind.

 1:24 Therefore God gave them over in the lusts of their hearts to impurity, so that their bodies would be dishonored among them.
 25 For they exchanged the truth of God for a lie, and worshiped and served the creature rather than the Creator, who is blessed forever.
 Amen.
 26 For this reason God gave them over to degrading passions; for their women exchanged the natural function for that which is unnatural, 27 and in the same way also the men abandoned the natural function of the woman and burned in their desire toward one another, men with men committing indecent acts and receiving in their own persons the due penalty of their error.
 28 And just as they did not see fit to acknowledge God any longer, God gave them over to a depraved mind, to do those things which are not proper, 29 being filled with all unrighteousness, wickedness, greed, evil; full of envy, murder, strife, deceit, malice; they are gossips, 30 slanderers, haters of God, insolent, arrogant, boastful, inventors of evil, disobedient to parents, 31 without understanding, untrustworthy, unloving, unmerciful; 32 and although they know the ordinance of God, that those who practice such things are worthy of death, they not only do the same, but also give hearty approval to those who practice them.

-While 1:19-23 give the reasons for God’s wrath, the current verses explain what God’s wrath is, namely, as stated three times, that God gave them over (v24, 26, 28) to:
+While Rom 1:19-23 give the reasons for God’s wrath, the current verses explain what God’s wrath is, namely, as stated three times, that God gave them over (Rom 1:24, 26, 28) to: